0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/DynamicAnalysis.md

 - Radare2

 ### Network Monitoring Tools
 Information such as the network connections by the malware, the addresses it communicates with and how it communicates with those should be reported as a result of the malware analysis.
+Software to detect these network activities:
+- Wireshark
+- Fiddler
+- Burp Suite

+### Process Monitoring Tools
+A new process is created for the program we run for malware analysis.
+In order to monitor these processes, we should use process monitoring tools.

+Windows already comes with a process monitoring tools called **"Task Manager"**